Abadrausar/Rubble-/other/Rubble Readme.txt

 	As a special bonus :p this addon should work with most any mod, even total conversions.
 	This addon is packed as a zip to demo how that is done.

-MLC Tileset:
+Nerf/Ranged:
+	A simple addon that nerfs bows and crossbows, uses the stats from the popular Broken Arrow mod.

+Nerf/Whips:
+	Nerfs whips and scourges so they are not deadly anti-armor weapons.

+Tileset/MLC:
 	A simple addon that installs my custom ASCII-like tileset.
 	This addon is stand-alone, as it uses no outside templates.
 	Demos tileset addons.

-Nerfed Whips:
-	Nerfs whips so they are not deadly anti-armor weapons, sorta like Broken Arrow but for the other over-powered weapon class :)
+Tileset/Vanilla:
+	Restores the vanilla tileset related init options.
+	This addon is stand-alone, as it uses no outside templates.

 Zap Aquifers:
 	Disables all AQUIFER tags.